Enrolling at school and enrolment schemes

 Cohort entry is when children start school in groups at the start of each term rather than on their own on their 5th birthday.
 The mid-term dates for each year are set by the Minister of Education before 1 July in the previous year.
 If the Minister hasn’t determined mid-term dates for a particular year, the same dates as the year before apply.

-Children can attend ECE between the ages of 0 and their 6th birthday (or until they’re enrolled at primary school, whichever happens first).
+Children can attend Early Childhood Education between the ages of 0 and their 6th birthday (or until they’re enrolled at primary school, whichever happens first).
 ECE isn’t compulsory in New Zealand but it's encouraged, as it helps prepare children for school.
 In 2019, nearly 200,000 children attended 5,682 early learning services (including kōhanga reo and playgroups).

 The network of schools doesn’t include ECE, but when parents, caregivers, families and whānau are considering early learning options, their decisions have flow-on effects in terms of which school they might then decide on for their child.
 We take attendance at early learning services into account when we’re looking at how many places might be needed at a local primary school.

 If a state school has an enrolment scheme and a student lives outside the school’s home zone, they might not have the option to go to the school, even if it’s where their siblings or friends are enrolled.
 If it’s a state-integrated school, enrolment will require parents and caregivers to show a connection with the special character of the school.